afranahmedmehedi/afranahmedmehedi/README.md

 ## Hi 👋, I'm Afran ahmed Mehedi 👍

+👨‍💻 I like to write code 🖊 <br>
+🙇‍♂ I like to solve problems 💻 <br>
+👌 I like programming ⌨ <br> <br>

+I'm a web developer. passionate about making error-free websites with hundred client satisfaction. i love to solve real-world problems. i'm strategic, goal-oriented and always work with an end goal in mind.
+I have a passion for learning and sharing my knowledge with as publicly as possible. <br>

 ### 📚 Skills & Experiance: 👇 <br>
 👉 HTML ✔ <br>
 👉 CSS ✔ <br>